 Postpartum care is provided both in hospital during the short stay following the birth of the baby and also in the patient's primary health center setting in the weeks and months after birth.
 The midwives check on women's physical health, review their birth stories, assist with breastfeeding, provide emotional support, and initiate discussions about contraception.

 The midwives provide prescriptions and teaching regarding various forms of contraception including: oral contraceptives, Depo-Provera, condoms, diaphragms, IUDs, Nexplanon, spermicides, and teaching about natural family planning.

 Annual gynecological care

-The annual visit includes physical exam with pelvic exam and Pap smear, screening for infections, teaching regarding self-breast exam, nutrition, and smoking cessation, offering HIV testing, and discussion and provision of contraception, if desired.
+The annual visit includes physical exam with pelvic exam and a pap smear, screening for infections, teaching regarding self-breast exam, nutrition, and smoking cessation, STD testing, and discussion and provision of contraception, if desired.